davidly/ic/README.md

 # IC
 ### Image Conversion command-line app for Windows

 Useful for converting from one format to another (e.g. heic to jpg) or creating a lower-resolution version of an image.
-The app copies no EXIF data like GPS data to the output image.
+The app copies no EXIF data like GPS location to the output image.
 The app also creates simple collages of images.

 To build on Windows: